Servizi Italia goes ahead with share buybacks

-(Alliance News) - Servizi Italia Spa reported that it bought back 14,350 of its own ordinary shares between Feb.
-12 and Feb.
-16.
+(Alliance News) - Servizi Italia Spa on Monday reported that it bought back 18,000 of its own ordinary shares between Feb.
+19 and Feb.
+23.

 Comments and questions to redazione@alliancenews.com